ahayman314/lru-cache/README.md

 - Resize: change the current cache size, clearing least frequent items if getting smaller
 - Clear: Remove all elements in the cache

+### Design
+The 'get' and 'insert' operations both have O(1) time complexity by using an `std::list` and `std::unordered_map`.

+The `std::list` contains the key-value pairs, while the `std::unordered_map` contains keys mapping to iterators in the list.

 ### In-Progress
 Currently, I am prototyping some the LRU Cache